-Track in English: "Management in Arts, Culture, and Creative Industries"
+Track in English: 'Management and Curating in Arts and Culture'

 Students receive the necessary knowledge and skills to work in public and private organizations of art, cultural and creative industries.

-The approach allows students to understand current context and best practice in arts, culture and creative industries management; to focus on particular sectors and topics; to gain access to world-leading experts; to develop valuable professional networks.
+The approach allows students to understand the current context and best practices in arts, culture and creative industries management; to focus on particular sectors and topics; to gain access to world-leading experts; to develop valuable professional networks.

 The concept of the Master’s programme is based on the educational model of leading European universities and business schools.

-The programme provides students with opportunities to enrich the experience on the base of the wide range of partners:
+The programme provides students with opportunities to enrich the experience on the basis of the wide range of partners:

-- The State Hermitage Museum and Hermitage XXI Century Foundation are the key partners of the Programme.
+- The State Hermitage Museum is the key partners of the Programme

 The graduates can carry on with their academic careers in Russian and foreign universities